ealva-com/ealvatag/README.md

 - Dsf

-Until the version of this library reaches 1.0, you should consider the API to be very unstable.
+Until the version of this library reaches 1.0, you should consider the API to be very unstable (no Semantic Versioning until 1.0.0 and later).
 Currently there is no downloadable jar.
 Pull requests welcome.

 Android